 Stage 4, or REM sleep, is what refreshes your brain.
 Weed makes that brain-refreshment stage less effective.

-Dr. Perry Solomon, chief medical officer at HelloMD, a digital health care platform for medical marijuana, says it's the third stage of sleep — deep sleep or slow-wave sleep — that seems to let your body renew and repair itself.
+Dr. Perry Solomon, chief medical officer at HelloMD, a digital health care platform for medical marijuana, says it's the third stage of sleep — deep sleep or slow-wave sleep — that seems to let your body "renew and repair itself," as an adaptation of a health report from Harvard Medical School stated.
 Stage 3 is "the most sensitive to cannabis," Solomon told Mic.
 "Marijuana seems to make that stage longer, and people get a more restful sleep when [slow-wave sleep] is longer."

 "You need it all," Hill told Mic.
 "But if you're using cannabis to help you sleep, your sleep architecture is not optimal.
 You might optimize stages prior to REM, but if you cut into REM, you're hampering your efforts."